nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_con_and_acc.md

 ## Verification and Validation ##

-Sending and receiving systems are required to validate documents to their Message Specifications.
+Sending and receiving systems are required to validate documents conform to their Message Specifications.

 <table style="width:100%;max-width: 100%;">
 <tr>